samizzo/UnityNativePrototype/README.md

 # Overview

-This repository demonstrates how to integrate Unity with UIKit.
-It consists of two projects:
+This repository demonstrates how to integrate Unity with UIKit and the native Android UI.
+It consists of three projects:

 * UnityProject - a sample Unity project that renders some text and a button, and allows switching to the native view
 * NativeProject - an Xcode project that has two subprojects:
    * NativeProjectLib - a static iOS library that provides a sample native UI with a navigation controller and a button to switch back to Unity
    * NativeProjectBootstrap - an iOS app that links against the static library in order to allow iterating on the native UI
+* NativeAndroidProject - two Android projects:
+   * NativeProjectLib - an Android library that provides a sample native UI with a button to switch back to Unity
+   * NativeProjectBootstrap - an Android app that links against the Android library in order to allow iterating on the native UI

-## NativeProject
+## NativeProject (iOS)

 ### NativeProjectLib